Exopy/exopy/docs/source/user_guide/instruments.rst

 Instruments
 ===========

 Instruments are at the root of every physical measurement.
-In order for Ecpy to be able to work with an instrument, it needs :
+In order for Exopy to be able to work with an instrument, it needs :

 - a driver, which is the layer responsible for transferring the instruction